Creling/Zotero-Metadata-Scraper/README.md

 # Zotero Metadata Scraper

-A Zotero plugin to automatically fetch and update publication metadata from multiple academic sources.
+A Zotero plugin that automatically retrieves and updates paper metadata from multiple academic sources based on paper titles.

 ## Features